Welcome to the home page of Nestlings Press, a small Toronto-based publishing house specializing in humour.

 For each copy of Here We Come A-Wassailing, How to Get to Heaven and Back and News of the Day, Lustily Shouted, send $20.80 ($16.95 plus GST/postage).

-For each copy of Eight Ways to Kill Off Classic Literature, A Fine Line, Third Time's the Charm, Thirty Thousand Pigs, and When Tom Met Alison, send $23.95 ($19.95 plus GST/postage).
+For each copy of How You Can Tell You've Moved Next Door to Satan, Treasures in the Antic, Eight Ways to Kill Off Classic Literature, A Fine Line, Third Time's the Charm, Thirty Thousand Pigs, and When Tom Met Alison, send $23.95 ($19.95 plus GST/postage).

 We have a few copies left of a 1980s collection of Nestlings comic strips, published by Sylvan Press, called The Nestlings: Return Flight – 168 pages, 6 by 9 inches horizontal.
 If you’d like a copy, please send $13.45 (original $9.95 cover price, plus GST/postage).